bvernet/dai-lab-protocoldesign/specs/bvernet_mang0r/protocol.md

 - WRONG_NB_ARGS <nbValuesExpected, nbValuesReceived>

-The server sends back an error message if the client sends the wrong number of arguments (2 arguments expected).
+The server sends back an error message if the client sends the wrong number of arguments (3 arguments expected: the command and the 2 values).

 - UNKOWN_COMMAND <commandsAvailable, commandReceived>